 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school for other reasons.
-If your child is reluctant to attend school it is better to speak to school as soon as possible to resolve the issue, rather than trying to cover up their absence, or give in to pressure to let them stay at home.
-At Royal Cross Primary School, we will always work with parents (and external agencies as appropriate) to understand and address the reasons behind absence.
+If your child is reluctant to attend it is better to speak to school as soon as possible to resolve the issue, rather than trying to cover up their absence, or give in to pressure to let them stay at home.
+As a school, we will always work with parents (and external agencies as appropriate) to understand and address the reasons behind absence.